afsc-gap-products/navmaps/README.md

 # navmaps

-Convert spatial data to .kml, .gpx, .csv, and .mdb formats for use in navigation software.
+Convert spatial data to .kml, .gpx, .csv, .mdb, .accdb, and .shp formats for navigation and GIS software.

 ## Write sf POINTS to .gpx waypoint file